dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 then `deliver(d)` events already happened at the party for all messages `d` referenced in `m.predecessors`.
 Note that by transitively, this ensures its entire causal history has been delivered.

+There is a very effective way to spread messages reliably while incorporating causality information.
 For Reliability to be satisfied, sufficiently many copies of `m` must be persisted prior to delivery by any honest party, to guarantee availability against a threshold F of failures.
-There is a very effective way to spread messages reliably while incorporating causality information.
-Message digests are echoed by all parties.
+To this end, message digests are echoed by all parties.
 When 2F+1 echoes are collected, a message can be delivered.
 The details of the echo protocol implementation are omitted here.
 We remark that echo protocols can be streamlined, resulting in high utilization and throughout (see [Narwhal](https://arxiv.org/abs/2105.11827)).

 #### A Note on Temporary Disconnections

 Sometimes, a party may become temporarily disconnected.
 When is reconnects back, the DAG might have grown many layers without it.
-The Trans DAG rules above require a sender to refer to its own previous transmissions only at immediately preceding layers.
-Hence, a reconnecting party would be require to backfill every layer it missed with messages that everyone has to catch up with, which is undesirable.
+It is undesirable that a reconnecting party would be required to backfill every layer it missed with messages that everyone has to catch up with.
-To address this, we allow parties to refer to their own preceding message across (skipped) layers, as depicted in [**Figure: Disconnect**](#Figure-Disconnect) below.
+Therefore, parties are allowed to refer to their own preceding message across (skipped) layers, as depicted in [**Figure: Disconnect**](#Figure-Disconnect) below.

   <span id="Figure-Disconnect"></span>